Federal Direct Parent Loan For Undergraduate Students(PLUS)

 Repayment of PLUS (for PLUS Loans on/after July 1, 2008)

-Parents who wish to postpone PLUS payments are now able to delay their payment on new PLUS Loans until 6 months after the student is no longer enrolled---thep parent would need to contact Direct Loan Borrower Services for details/procedure.
-For Federal Direct PLUS Loans with loan periods starting Summer 2009 or after, the interest rate is 7.21%.
+Parents who wish to postpone PLUS payments are now able to delay their payment on new PLUS Loans until 6 months after the student is no longer enrolled---the parent would need to contact Direct Loan Borrower Services for details/procedure.

 WHO IS ELIGIBLE?